Dedication: To Friends who led the way

 Arlene "Mo" Mohammed (? - 2018)

 Mo was a long-termer at Bedford Hills who rallied her peers to organize and demand changes, beginning with education.
 During the height of the AIDS epidemic, with rates of HIV infection at an all-time high, Mo helped create the AIDS Counseling and Education Program (A.C.E.).
 Incarcerated men later adopted the program, calling it the Prisoners for AIDS Counseling and Education Program (P.A.C.E.), which quickly spread across New York State prisons.
 Shortly after her release, Mo became the beloved Academic Coordinator for Hudson Link at Sing Sing.
 There, she was deeply respected by administrators, successfully unified her students, and left a lasting legacy.
-Hudson Link will soon open Mo’s House, a residence for newly released men.
+Hudson Link opened Mo’s House, a residence for newly released men.

 Father Stephen Chinlund (1934-2020)